-If you or someone you know may be eligible for the Supplemental Nutrition Assistance Program, also known as SNAP, the North Texas Food Bank outreach coordinators can help with:
+NTFB outreach coordinator can provide assistance to clients in Collin, Dallas, Delta, Denton, Ellis, Fannin, Grayson, Hopkins, Hunt, Kaufman, Lamar, Navarro, and Rockwall counties.
+If you or someone you know may be eligible for the Supplemental Nutrition Assistance Program (SNAP), formerly known as "food stamps", the coordinators can help clients with:

 - Answering questions about the application process, procedures and rules